ratnakumarmallisetty/Research_and_Development_Assignment/README.md

 # Research and Development Assignment – Curve Fitting

-This repository contains my solution for the Research and Development (R&D) assignment given by FLAM company.
+This repository contains my solution for the Research and Development (R&D) assignment.
 The goal of this task is to estimate the unknown parameters θ (theta), M, and X in a given parametric curve equation using the data points provided in `xy_data.csv`.

 ---